palaseus/Adrenochain/README.md

 *   **UTXO and Wallet Integration Fixes:**
     *   Resolved compilation errors and unused variable warnings in `pkg/wallet/wallet_test.go` related to `ecdsa.GenerateKey` and `wallet.generateAddress` usage.
     *   Corrected the `ScriptPubKey` and address handling logic in `pkg/utxo/utxo_test.go` to ensure consistency with the `UTXOSet`'s internal representation, leading to successful `TestProcessBlock` execution.
+*   **Persistent and Encrypted Wallet Implementation:**
+    *   Implemented persistent storage for wallet data using the existing file-based `pkg/storage` mechanism.
+    *   Added AES-GCM encryption/decryption for wallet data, secured by a user-provided passphrase.
+    *   Updated `pkg/wallet` to load and save wallet data automatically.
+    *   Integrated wallet persistence into the CLI commands (`wallet`, `send`, `balance`) via new `--wallet-file` and `--passphrase` flags.
+    *   Added comprehensive unit tests for wallet persistence and encryption/decryption.
 *   **Test File Creation:**
     *   Added placeholder test files for `pkg/proto/net` and `proto/net` to ensure all packages have a basic test presence.
 *   **Architectural Audit:**